Divided We Fall: Defending Against Adversarial Attacks via Soft-Gated Fractional Mixture-of-Experts with Randomized Adversarial Training: Experiments

 Additionally, to further improve our model's stability, we employed a cosine annealing learning rate scheduler \cite{loshchilov2016sgdr} to decay the learning rate gradually over all iterations in all training sessions.
 Table \ref{tab:learning-setting} shows an overview of the hyper parameters used for training our proposed approach.

 ADVMoE used TRADES \cite{zhang2019theoretically} as the adversarial training objective by adopting PGD with attack strength of $\epsilon=\frac{8}{255}$ during two iterations.
 Additionally, it was trained during 200 epochs with learning rate of 0.1, momentum of 0.9, weight decay of $5e^{-4}$, and batch size of 128.
-SoE was adversarially trained during 200 epochs with learning rate of 0.1 and batch size of 128.
-All the experiments were done using the same backbone (ResNet-18) for DWF, ADVMoE, and SoE to ensure a fair comparison.
+SoE was adversarially trained during 200 epochs with learning rate of 0.1 and batch size of 128. {The first ResNet-18 model was adversarially trained using the FGSM with a perturbation magnitude of $\epsilon = 0.03$, where half of each training batch consisted of FGSM-generated adversarial examples.
+The second ResNet-18 model was trained using PGD, with the adversarial perturbation set to $\epsilon = \frac{8}{255}$, step size $\alpha = \frac{2}{255}$, and 10 iteration, where half of each training batch consisted of PGD-generated adversarial examples.}

+{To ensure fair comparisons, all methods use the same backbone architecture (ResNet-18), optimizer, learning rate schedule, and training protocol.
+Some baselines (e.g., ADVMoE and SoE) also employ multiple experts, although the number of experts varies across methods as part of their architectural design.
+A larger number of experts increases computational cost, analogous to increasing network width or depth, and should therefore be interpreted as a capacity trade-off rather than an advantage in training settings.
+Our comparisons keep the optimization procedure identical while allowing each method to retain its original architecture.} \paragraph{Metrics}

-\paragraph{Metrics} To compare our model with other models, we use two metrics called standard accuracy (SA) and robust accuracy (RA).
-The first metric measures the model's accuracy on the benign data, while the latter one measures the models accuracy on the adversarial data.
+To compare our model with other models, we use two metrics called standard accuracy (SA) and robust accuracy (RA).
+The first metric measures the model's accuracy on the benign data, while the latter one measures the models accuracy on the adversarial data. \paragraph{Results} Table \ref{tab:accuracy-robustness-all} illustrates the accuracy and robustness of our proposed model in comparison with other models.
+Figures \ref{fig:fgsm-plot} and \ref{fig:pgd-plot} present a visual summary of the results reported in Table \ref{tab:accuracy-robustness-all} and provide clearer comparison between our proposed model and other competitors in terms of robust accuracy under different settings for FGSM and PGD attacks.
+The attained results by our model are averaged over {five} runs, ensuring a fair comparison. {For the defended baseline methods, we follow their standard evaluation protocols and report the corresponding single-run results.}

+{To improve transparency and fairness, we distinguish between publicly available pretrained baselines and models trained under our experimental pipeline.
+Public checkpoints are evaluated using our standardized preprocessing and attack settings but retain their original training recipes.
+In contrast, adversarially trained ResNet-18 baselines and MoE defenses (SoE, ADVMoE, and DWF) are trained under the same optimization protocol, preprocessing pipeline, and threat model.
+This separation clarifies that performance differences between MoE-based methods reflect architectural and training design choices rather than inconsistencies in evaluation settings.}

+{To isolate architectural effects from training-related factors, all compared defended methods, including ADVMoE and SoE, are trained and evaluated under the same experimental pipeline with identical preprocessing, backbone configuration, and optimization protocol.
+Robust accuracy is computed using the same threat models for every method.
+Consequently, performance differences primarily reflect differences in architectural design rather than inconsistencies in training or evaluation procedures.}